 The Merger Agreement provides for a business combination between Prison Realty and CCA in which CCA will be merged with and into New Prison Realty, with New Prison Realty as the surviving company, and then Prison Realty will be merged with and into New Prison Realty, with New Prison Realty as the surviving company.
-At the CCA Effective Time, each share of CCA Common Stock outstanding, other than shares of CCA Common Stock held in CCA's treasury, will be converted into the right to receive 0.875 share of New Prison Realty Common Stock.
+At the CCA Effective Time, each share of CCA Common Stock outstanding other than shares of CCA Common Stock held in CCA's treasury, will be converted into the right to receive 0.875 share of New Prison Realty Common Stock.
 No fractional shares of New Prison Realty Common Stock will be issued and cash will be paid in lieu of any such fractional shares.

 At the Prison Realty Effective Time, each Prison Realty Common Share, other than Prison Realty Common Shares in Prison Realty's treasury, will be converted into 1.0 share of New Prison Realty Common Stock, and each Prison Realty Series A Preferred Share will be converted into 1.0 share of New Prison Realty Series A Preferred Stock.
 The Exchange Ratio will not be changed based on fluctuations in the relative stock prices of either Prison Realty or CCA.
-Because the boards of each of CCA and Prison Realty viewed the proposed Merger as a strategic combination that would combine the strengths of both companies and deliver a unique combination of dividends and growth to shareholders of the surviving company, both the CCA Board and the Prison Realty Board concluded that establishing a fixed exchange ratio to assure that each group of shareholders would receive a specified percentage of the outstanding shares of New Prison Realty Common Stock was the best method for establishing the terms of the Merger Agreement.
+Because the Boards of each of the combining companies viewed the proposed Merger as a strategic combination that would combine the strengths of both companies and deliver a unique combination of dividends and growth to shareholders of the surviving company, both the CCA Board and the Prison Realty Board concluded that fixed exchange ratios in which each group of shareholders was assured of receiving a specified percentage of the outstanding shares of New Prison Realty Common Stock was the best method for establishing the terms of the Merger Agreement.